 The cultural and natural wonders in Japan is not limited to the country’s megacities.
 To this day, many people still prefer to live a peaceful life in the countryside.
 Referred to as inaka, rural Japan offers many wonders that will give a lasting experience, especially for residents, but also for visitors.

 Table of Contents

-As a foreigner, you may feel lost and lonely.
 Most inaka residents do not speak English, although they may sometimes get the meaning of what you say at times.
+As a foreign national, you may feel lost and lonely.
 What to do?
 Well, besides hiring an interpreter, which is rather out of the question for most people, the only other option is to learn the language.
-But the plus side is that it offers the opportunity to learn Japanese faster, as you will literally be forced to listen, understand and speak to communicate.
+But the plus side is that living in the inaka offers the opportunity to learn Japanese faster, as you will literally be forced to listen, understand and speak to communicate.
 (You will also be asked by many people to teach them English, or at least be their practice partner!)

 House rentals are also much lower in inaka as opposed to the sprawling metros.
 For example, foreign students can pay less on monthly rentals for a spacious flat while a comparable room in a university in Tokyo can go as high as ¥60,000 per month.

 ※ Times Higher Education - World University Rankings, "The cost of studying at a university in Japan"

 On the other hand, groceries are, more or less, the same wherever you go in Japan.
 Nevertheless, the savings one gets from other vital expenses can go a long way for those trying to adjust in the new environment.
 Plus you can get local produce, fresher and in larger amounts, than you could in the city, and most likely for cheaper as well!

 And you'll save even more money by cooking at home!